-It’s a task that any business shudders at the thought of, but it just might turn the tides in your favor.
+It’s a task that any business shudders at the thought of, but it just might turn the tides in your favour.
 Most companies waste money and time believing more is better, failing to engage and actually help their audience.

 Instead of following their lead, wouldn’t you rather learn from their mistakes?